 Dog-Friendly Accommodation on Great Keppel Island

-Although the main resort on Great Keppel Island has been lying closed for many years, with redevelopment plans pending, there’s also a variety of other smaller accommodation options and holiday homes on the island.
+Although the main resort on Great Keppel Island has been lying closed for many years, with redevelopment plans released every few years (and then going dormant), there’s also a variety of other smaller accommodation options and holiday homes on the island.

 The vast majority of these are not pet-friendly, but there’s probably one or two pet-friendly options at any time, such as this beach house on Airbnb.
 It’s best to book well in advance, or just stick to visiting Great Keppel Island with your dog on a day trip.